vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 strength exercises was because something came up right after I finished at-home jogging and I missed my time window to do strength exercises.

+## 2025-08-06: shortened at-home jogging and reduced quantity of strength exercises

+On Wednesday 2025-08-06, due to a mix of general physical lethargy / fatigue and a desire to finish exercise sooner so as to move my sleep cycle back to normal, I deviated from my usual exercise routine in the following ways:

+* I did at-home jogging, and only jogged for 20 minutes instead of the usual 30 minutes for at-home jogging.

+* For strength exercises, I stopped at 10 lbs exercise 1.
+I skipped 10 lbs exercise 2 and the exercises I do with 20 lbs.

+* For kettlebell squats, I only did 10 squats each pointing inward and outward, compared to my usual of doing at least 25 total across inward and outward.

+* I skipped all push-ups (both standard push-ups and fist push-ups).